chromestone/Advances-In-XR/index.md

 **Software Engineering and  FER/eyeFER:** <br />
 One aspect of the app we can definitely focus on is optimization.
 In practice, we've found that the phone can get hot and this high power draw cannot be good for battery life.

-For now this can be allievated by using a bigger heatsink, such as a device as big as an iPad (this also has the benefit of a larger screen to see the student's emotions).
+For now this can be alleviated by using a bigger heatsink, such as a device as big as an iPad (this also has the benefit of a larger screen to see the student's emotions).
 In the future, we hope that better hardware and software will increase the practicality of deep learning for mobile.

 There are also latency issues since we have to run such big models on phones.
 The iPad would have more computer power and we should test our app's performance on various devices.